muhammedmokbel/candlestick-app/README.md

 ### `Why apexcharts?`

-one of the best charts library that provide different charts types and you can provide to chart the data in easy way
+one of the best charts library that provide different charts types and you can provide to chart the data in easy way [apexcharts docs](https://apexcharts.com/docs/installation)